DragonSenses/Algorithms/LeetCode/64-minimum-path-sum/problem.md

 - This is achieved by using the values of the adjacent cells below and to the right, which are updated progressively during the traversal.
 - Traversing the grid **backwards** from the bottom-right ensures adjacent cells (down and right) are updated before processing each cell.
 - The top-left corner (`grid(0, 0)`) ultimately holds the minimum path sum.
+- By traversing the grid in reverse (bottom-right to top-left), the values in the grid itself can be safely overwritten without losing any necessary information for future calculations.
+- This eliminates the need for an extra `dp` matrix, reducing space complexity from `O(m*n)` to `O(1)`.

 ### Governing Equation:
 For each cell `(i, j)`, the updated value is calculated as: